 Reading about math problems and listening to tutors and teachers speak are excellent ways to learn, but often, it’s more beneficial to utilize practical, interactive activities and games to demonstrate how theories work and put them into practice.
 Games are seen as a fun activity by children and teens, as well as adults, and they enable people to learn while they’re playing.
 Playing games can increase focus and help students to concentrate for longer, and it can also make it easier to remember how to use theories and skills to solve problems or figure out sums.

 More and more of us are using the Internet and apps to learn and develop our skills.
 There are some fantastic resources available online for math students and individuals who want to hone their problem-solving skills.
 You can do everything from joining communities and forums to make new friends and talk about math to undertaking practice questions, watching videos and practice questions via sites like MathSux.
+If you’re interested in learning the order of operations, for example, you can also do so by watching a video at Smartick.
 Online learning can be a hugely attractive proposition for kids and teens who have grown up using smartphones and tablets and utilizing computers at school.
 The Internet can also be an excellent place for home tutors and parents and carers to find resources to help their kids to learn and to talk to educators and other parents to get advice and ideas.

 Storytelling is traditionally associated with language classes and developing reading, writing, and speaking, but it can be beneficial for all subjects.
 As an educator or a student, you can create stories centered on math problems or theories to help you answer questions or gain a deeper understanding.
 Create your own narrative to help you learn in a way that suits you.
 This approach is ideal for young children, but it may also appeal to older teens who have a passion for creative writing and those who are more comfortable with words than numbers.